RHEcosystemAppEng/SaaSi/replica-builder/install-builder/README.md

 installer for the [replica-installer](../replica-installer/README.md) tool.

 ## Dependencies
-* Use [Konveyor crane](konveyor.io/tools/crane/) to export the original configuration and remove cluster specific settings (e.g. IP addresses, status, ...)
+* Use [Konveyor crane](https://konveyor.io/tools/crane/) to export the original configuration and remove cluster specific settings
+(e.g. IP addresses, status, ...)
 * Use [Konveyor move2kube](https://move2kube.konveyor.io/) to generate the [kustomize](https://kustomize.io/) installer
 for the given environment

 ## Features
 * The generated installer can replicate the resources of the original namespaces
-* The generated installer allows to override all the application parameters defined in the ConfigMap and Secrets (encrypted)
+* The generated installer allows to override all the application parameters defined in the `ConfigMap` and `Secrets` (encrypted)
+  * Original values fom all `ConfigMap`s are used as defaults but can be overridden individually
+    * We can identify mandatory properties whose values will not be copied to be reused but has to be overridden at installation time
+  * Original values fom all `Secret`s are hidden and must be overridden at installation time
-* The generated installer is agnosti from the original namespaces
+* The generated installer is agnostic from the original namespaces

 ## Feature design
 * Based on a Golang application that runs the Konveyor CLI tools and performs post-execution manipulation
-  * Externalize all the `ConfigMap` and `Secret` keys to allow the customizations of each single property or just use the default values
+  * Externalize all the `ConfigMap` and `Secret` keys to allow the customizations of each single property or just use the default values (for `ConfigMap`s only)
     * `oc extract` command is used for the purpose
-    * The base `kustomize` configuration re-creates the ConfigMaps and Secrets using files that are extracted from the extracted configurations (1 file per key)
+    * The base `kustomize` configuration re-creates the `ConfigMap`s and Secrets using files that are extracted from the extracted configurations (1 file per key)
     * The `kustomize` overlays instead use a merged approach and can override only the needed keys using a properties file `custom.env`
   * Clear the reference to the original namespace

 **TODO**:
-* Export and encrypt the `Secret` values
+* Hide the `Secret` values
 * Manage mandatory params
   * Remove from defaults
   * Put in custom.env as__DEFAULT__